About Our Colorado Springs Criminal Defense Team

 Thank you for taking an interest in our firm.
 My name is Alexis Austin, and I am the founder of Right Law Group.
-I wanted to take the time to personally write this message to you because I am not a typical estate planning attorney.
+I wanted to take the time to personally write this message to you because I am not a typical criminal defense attorney.
 I did not want a standard third person lawyer resume as a biography page.
 I want you to be able to read this and get a sense of who I am and how our firm operates.

-I moved to Colorado in 2010 to attend the University of Denver Sturm College of Law after receiving majors in both Psychology and Philosophy from the University of Memphis.
+I moved to Colorado in 2010 to attend the University of Denver Sturm College of Law after receiving degrees in both Psychology and Philosophy from the University of Memphis.
 I was drawn to Colorado by the 300 days of sunshine a year and the abundance of outdoor adventures available to us in this state.
-I love hiking and camping in the summer, and while I am no where near as good as my friends, I enjoy skiing (and falling down the mountain) in the winter months.
+I love hiking and camping in the summer, and while I am nowhere near as good as my friends, I enjoy skiing (and falling down the mountain) in the winter months.
 I entered the practice of law because I wanted to have a profession where I could truly help people.

 Thank you again for taking the time to learn a little about me and our firm.
 If you have any questions about how or what we do, or if you just want to connect, please call, text, email, or find us on social media!

 I’ve always had a passion for justice and helping people, and I have devoted my career to this end.

 I graduated from the University of Denver Sturm College of Law in 2012.
 While in law school, I did extensive research into the criminal justice system and published legal scholarly articles on criminal law topics discussing when Alford pleas are appropriate and advocating for prison reformation.
 After law school, I entered into a PhD program at Northeastern University where I studied juvenile justice issues such as when Miranda rights apply to high school students during school interrogations.